Jackxiini/Handwritten-digits-recognition-service/README.md

 If you don't have Docker already, download and install Docker from [here](https://docs.docker.com/install/).

-## Prepare the model
+## Prepare model
-You can use model_maker.py to create the model.
+You can use model_maker.py to create model.
 In this project, I used model4 to make the recognization program.
 Notice: If you create your own model, you should change the path in app.py in order to use your model.

      saver.restore(sess, "YOUR_OWN_MODEL_PATH")